TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/datastructures.rst

 The list methods make it very easy to use a list as a stack, where the last element added is the first element retrieved ("last-in, first-out").
 To add an item to the top of the stack, use :meth:`append`.
-To retrieve an item from the top of the stack, use :meth:`pop` without an explicit index.
+To retrieve an item kutoka the top of the stack, use :meth:`pop` without an explicit index.
 For example::

    >>> stack = [3, 4, 5]